basemdabbour/AS-GAME/README.md

-The following command will scan the code and do the test:
+The following command will scan the code and do the test

 ` sonar-scanner.bat -Dsonar.projectKey=AS-GAME -Dsonar.organization=basemdabbour-github -Dsonar.sources=. -Dsonar.host.url=https://sonarcloud.io -Dsonar.login=ca8628234e17b3cb7011afc999c047e0226ac2d7 `

-And the result will be like this :
+And the result will be like this